California court: Sports organizations must protect athletes - WTMJ

 Associated Press

-LOS ANGELES (AP) — Sports governing organizations such as those for swimming and gymnastics have a duty to protect young athletes from sexual and other abuse and can be legally liable if they don’t, the California Supreme Court ruled Thursday.
+LOS ANGELES (AP) — Sports organizations governing youth activities from soccer to swimming to gymnastics to baseball have a duty to protect athletes from sexual and other abuse, the California Supreme Court ruled Thursday.

-The decision clarifies legal standards in California cases after numerous sex abuse scandals have rocked the highest levels of amateur sport since the doctor for USA Gymnastics was accused — and later convicted — of molesting scores of girls.
+The decision clarifies legal standards for California courts after numerous sex abuse scandals have rocked the highest levels of amateur sport since the doctor for the U.S. gymnastics team was accused — and later convicted — of molesting scores of girls.

-Attorney Stephen Estey, who represents the former taekwondo competitors, was disappointed the Olympic committee would not face liability and said the ruling could insulate other large umbrella organizations such as the National Collegiate Athletic Association, which filed a brief supporting the USOPC.

 “The thing that’s been frustrating over the years is that these entities make money off the backs of all these athletes,” Estey said.
 “They make millions of dollars on these athletes, but they do nothing to protect them.
 They want all the benefit and none of the burden.”